JvanKatwijk/qt-dab/README.md

 * [Copyright and acknowledgements](#copyright-and-acknowledgements)

-What is (further) new in Qt-DAB-7.0
+What is new in Qt-DAB-7.0
 ======================================================================

 Since the fourth quarter of 2023 the major version number for Qt-DAB was "6",